LARQ BOTTLE REVIEW: The Water Purifier That Cleans Itself

 ADVENTURE MODE is activated by pressing the button on the lid twice and the light comes on for 3 minutes.
 Larq recommends gently tilting the bottle back and forth when purifying potentially hazardous water while the light is on.

 MAINTENANCE MODE: The light also comes on automatically every 2 hours for about 10 seconds just to prevent new bacteria from growing and keeping the water and bottle smelling fresh.
-You can check out the LARQ website for detailed description on how it works.

 To charge it, simply plug a micro USB cable into the lid and the charge can last up to one month.
 How long it stays charged will vary greatly depending on how often you purify rather than maintain.

 The model I have holds 500ml (17oz).
 They now sell a BIGGER insulated model that holds 740ml (25 oz).
 They also sell an uninsulated version called the MOVEMENT model that is lighter and has a higher capacity.
 It comes in 710ml (24 oz) and 1000ml (34 oz) versions.